 Texas Civil Practice and Remedies Code §16.003 permits qualifying family members to bring a wrongful death lawsuit against another party within two years from the date of their loved one’s passing.
 While some aspects of your situation may toll this deadline, for the most part, if you do not file your lawsuit within Texas’s statute of limitations, you risk jeopardizing your right to compensation.

-A wrongful death lawyer can assist with many of the obligations that go into filing a successful lawsuit.
-While you focus on coping with the loss of your loved one, let a lawyer help you recover compensation for your damages.
+A wrongful death lawyer in Houston, TX can assist with many of the obligations that go into filing a successful lawsuit.
+While you focus on coping with the loss of your loved one, let a criminal defense lawyer help you recover compensation for your damages.